-Here we’re using PrimeOS official installer for installing it on UEFI system which currently has Windows as the primary operating system.
+Here we’re using PrimeOS official installer for installing it on the UEFI system which currently has Windows as the primary operating system.
 The aim here is to dual-booting PrimeOS with Windows.
 That being said, let continue.

 Step 1.
 Get the Installer and save it on your computer.